 Parrots love the taste of fish.
 This type of meat is lean, flavorful, and easy to tear through.
 However, your parrot may be hesitant to try new foods.
 If that’s the case, you can do the following:

-- Avoid seasoning or using oil.
-The more natural the food, the healthier it will be
+- Avoid using seasoning or oil.
+The more natural the food, the healthier it’ll be.